Easy Potato Chip and Chicken Casserole with Cheese

 The word “casserole” sounds so June Cleaver-ish.
 But I’m a Texas city girl with roots in Indiana farm country.
-Casseroles equal comfort food in my book.
+So casseroles equal comfort food in my book.

 Recently, I decided this easy recipe using leftover rotisserie chicken needed a makeover.
-Some freshness and kick were required without making the directions too complicated.
+The recipe required some freshness and kick without making the directions too complicated.

 This cream sauce is the same recipe as my Homemade Condensed Cream of Chicken Soup.
 It’s a handy recipe to have in your back pocket.

-Incidentally, the cream sauce is thickened with cornstarch, not flour.
-If you use a gluten-free chicken base, the entire recipe will be gluten-free.
+Thicken the cream sauce with cornstarch, not flour.
+The entire recipe will be gluten-free if you use a gluten-free chicken base.
 (That assumes you also aren’t using any other substitutes with gluten.)

-Out of curiosity, I researched the chicken base I use, Better Than Bouillion.
-According to their website, “We do not make the gluten-free claims upon any of our Better Than Bouillon Food Bases.”
+Curious, I researched the chicken base I use, Better Than Bouillion.
+Unfortunately, according to their website, “We do not make the gluten-free claims upon any of our Better Than Bouillon Food Bases.”
 Hmmm.

 Can I make this recipe ahead of time or freeze it?

-Yes, you can assemble this earlier in the day as long as you bake it the same day.
+You can assemble this earlier if you bake it the same day.
 Otherwise, the chips will absorb moisture and get soft.

 I don’t recommend freezing this casserole.
 The chips tend to have a leftover potato-chip flavor, in my opinion.

-If you are only feeding 2-3 people, try making a half-recipe.
+If you feed only 2-3 people, try making a half-recipe.
 You may still have leftovers, but not as much.

-- Substitute 2 cans of cream of chicken or cream of mushroom soup for the scratch cream sauce to save time.
-(This substitution makes the recipe easy enough for kids to cook it themselves.)
+- Substitute two cans of cream of chicken or mushroom soup for the scratch cream sauce to save time.
+(This substitution makes the recipe easy for kids to cook.)

 - Kettle-baked potato chips hold up the best and make a fabulous crunchy crust on top.
 However, you can use any chips you have on hand.
-This a great way to get rid of leftover chips from your last party.
+This is a great way to eliminate leftover chips from your last party.

 - Consider using flavored chips.
 We love jalapeño chips for their flavor and spice.

 - Replace the sour cream with full-fat yogurt if you prefer.
-Don’t use fat-free yogurt, or you run the risk of it separating when the casserole starts to bubble with heat.
+Don’t use fat-free yogurt, or you run the risk of separation when the casserole starts to bubble with heat.